tinisikumeh/my-projects/README.md

-a pop up will appear; make sure to click run anyway (If this doesn't work, you can download the gba file and load it into gba.ninja to play the game) gba.ninja has a list of the controls press select to play/ pause the game press start to toggle the game instructions (you do this in the game intro)
+a pop up will appear; make sure to click run anyway (If this doesn't work, you can download the gba file and load it into gba.ninja to play the game) gba.ninja has a list of the controls press select(will be delete/backspace button on laptop) to play/ pause the game press start(return button on laptop) to toggle the game instructions (you do this in the game intro)
 ---------How To Play-------------

 Up: Moves the designer up.

 Down: Moves the designer down.

 Left: Moves the store owner left.

 Right: Moves the store owner right.

-A: Pick up clothing when in front of table/take order when in front of a customer.
+A (will be button Z on laptop): Pick up clothing when in front of table/take order when in front of a customer.
 B: Gives clothing to customer when in front of customer
 Select: navigate through game state.

 Music Player